volunux/student-score-analyzer-api/README.md

 **_{id}_ is a placeholder or variable that should be replace with an Long value during request**

 #### Student Sample JSON
+NB: {id} will be replace by student Id for Student Entity

 | Route                   | Http Method    | Description            | Sample Body                           | Options      |
 | ----------------------- | -------------- | ---------------------- | ------------------------------------- | -----------  |